Mercurio Bua: Life

 Starting in 1509, after the outbreak of the Third Italian War (also called the War of the League of Cambrai), he returned to Italy, carrying out looting and raids precisely in the territories of that Venetian Republic that had first welcomed him: his raids are known in the country of Bassano, Soave, Caldiero, Cittadella, Castelfranco, Nervesa and near the hills of Montello; he conquered the castles of Lonigo (where he carried out a horrible massacre by massacring more than 1,500 inhabitants and setting fire to their homes).
-On May 9 of that year he participated in the famous battle of Agnadello, overwhelming the troops of the Venetian leader Bartolomeo d'Alviano.
+On 9 May of that year, he participated in the famous battle of Agnadello, overwhelming the troops of the Venetian leader Bartolomeo d'Alviano.
 He also took part in the siegies of Padua (1509) and Treviso (1511).
 It is perhaps in this period (in 1510) that Maximilian of Habsburg gave Bua the title of count of the Holy Roman Empire.

 The Bua became famous, in these years, also for the capture of the castle of Quero (1509), a Venetian fortress built along the Piave at the foot of the Bellunese Prealpi: a Greek celebratory poem of the sixteenth century tells that the Bua threw himself swimming into the river, followed by his own, bypassing the defenders and taking them by surprise.
 Prisoner of excellence was the captain of the castle, Gerolamo Emiliani, belonging to the patrician family of the Miani, who, chained and forced to follow the stradriots of Bua in their raids in the upper Trevigian, he would then be miraculously freed.
 Returning to Treviso after his imprisonment, the Miani brought in ex-voto his chains (still visible today) to the venerated fresco of the Madonna and Child, in the church of Santa Fosca in Santa Maria Maggiore.

 He distinguished himself in the battle of Creazzo against the Spaniards, receiving the praise of Alviano and thus earning access to the Collegio dei Savi.
-In 1514 he moved towards Polesine and reconquered Rovigo, taking the Spanish commissioner prisoner; later he carried out other brilliant military operations against Spaniards and Germans, capturing weapons and horses from the enemy.
-After having sacked the country of Trento, he entered Este and subsequently flanked Alviano in the new reconquest of Rovigo, previously reoccupied by the Spaniards: the General Domenico Contarini praised again its audacity.
-In September 1515 it was, however, on the field of the famous battle of Marignano, where Venetians and French resent the Swiss across the Alps, it seems that on this occasion, with a heroic action of his stradiotts, he managed to save the life of the king of France, present on the battlefield under the command of its troops.
-That same evening, the sovereign would have embraced him by publicly acclaiming him as his own savior.
+In 1514, he moved towards Polesine and reconquered Rovigo, taking the Spanish commissioner prisoner; later, he carried out other brilliant military operations against Spaniards and Germans, capturing weapons and horses from the enemy.
+After having sacked the country of Trento, he entered Este and subsequently flanked Alviano in the new reconquest of Rovigo, previously reoccupied by the Spaniards: the General Domenico Contarini praised his audacity again.
+In September 1515, it was, however, on the field of the famous battle of Marignano, where Venetians and French resented the Swiss across the Alps, and it seems that on this occasion, with a heroic action of his stradiots, he managed to save the life of the king of France, who was present on the battlefield.
+That same evening, the sovereign would have embraced him by publicly acclaiming him as his own saviour.